Emotional Support Dog Certification and Registration

 If an individual is unable to answer these two questions then they do not have a service animal that is protected under the Americans with Disabilities Act and the establishment has the right to refuse to allow the animal on their premises.

-- Fair Housing Act (FHA) – Under this act individual with emotional support animals are allowed to have them in their residence even if there is a no pet rule in effect.
-Emotional support animals are protected and property managers are required to make accommodations for them.
+Emotional support dogs do not have the same public access rights as service dogs under the Americans with Disabilities Act (ADA).
+However, ESAs are protected under the Fair Housing Act (FHA).
+Under this federal housing law individuals with emotional support animals are allowed to have them in their residence even if there is a no-pet rule in effect.
+Emotional support animals owner are protected against discrimination and property managers are required to make reasonable accommodations for them.